natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 literal which would be interpreted as a single 32-bit integer.
 This code emits a `-Wmultichar` warning in gcc, but it does work.
-In my reimplementation I chose to use four-character string literals instead of relying on the implementation defined behavior of character literals.
+In my reimplementation I chose to use four-character string literals instead of relying on the implementation-defined behavior of character literals.

 This returns a handle pointing to memory where the resource was stored.
 Many tools like git only read information from the data fork, which is why Jonas